ration/blog/_posts/2019-04-25-using-ssh-agent-in-windows-and-emacs.md

 (load-agent-socket-env)
 {% endhighlight %}

-That it!
+That's it!
 Now Emacs is able to use the SSH Agent to use SSH keys.